Rosing Prize

 The Rosing Prizes are awarded to people who have made contributions to the Norwegian IT community, it is the Norwegian Computer Society (Den Norske Dataforening) that organizes the award ceremony.
 The Norwegian Computer Society was established in 1953 in Oslo and has over 8500 members, making it one of the oldest computer societies in Europe.
 It is also a member of the International Federation for Information Processing, the Council of European Professional Informatics Societies (CEPSIS) and the Nordic Data Union (NDU).

+History and categories

+The association awarded its first Rosing prize in 1991 and named it after the Norwegian IT-pioneer Fredrik Rosing Bull.

+Rosing Prizes are distributed as part of the Norwegian IT industry's own party ceremony.
+The prizes are available in several different categories, but not all are awarded annually.
+In 2016, the computer society awarded prizes for such as the year's top manager, IT director, IT security award and an Rosing Honorary Award.
+Other prizes that have been awarded previously are the usability prize, the creativity prize, and smart IT.

+Recipients of the award includes Jon Stephenson von Tetzchner, Trygve Reenskaug, Ole-Johan Dahl, Jon Bing and Kristen Nygaard.

+The Rosing Prizes are awarded to people who have made contributions to the Norwegian IT community, it is the Norwegian Computer Society (Den Norske Dataforening) that organizes the award ceremony.
+The Norwegian Computer Society was established in 1953 in Oslo and has over 8500 members, making it one of the oldest computer societies in Europe.
+It is also a member of the International Federation for Information Processing, the Council of European Professional Informatics Societies (CEPSIS) and the Nordic Data Union (NDU).

 The association awarded its first Rosing prize in 1991 and named it after the Norwegian IT-pioneer Fredrik Rosing Bull.

 Rosing Prizes are distributed as part of the Norwegian IT industry's own party ceremony.
 The prizes are available in several different categories, but not all are awarded annually.
 In 2016, the computer society awarded prizes for such as the year's top manager, IT director, IT security award and an Rosing Honorary Award.
 Other prizes that have been awarded previously are the usability prize, the creativity prize, and smart IT.

 Recipients of the award includes Jon Stephenson von Tetzchner, Trygve Reenskaug, Ole-Johan Dahl, Jon Bing and Kristen Nygaard.